“Careful with that sample,” said Aurion.

-He made his way to Area 50 before he found them.
+He had made his way to Area 50 before he’d found them.
 He’d already known they were still alive because their life-signals had not been terminated, but what they were doing, he had no idea.

 They were huddled down, lying flat within the dense shedding of foliage upon the wilderness floor, staring off toward Area 51.
 Naturally, he walked up to them in order to question them upon what kind of tomfoolery they were currently engaged in.

 He was cut short as he was yanked flat by Brettel.
 He didn’t even have time to protest before she mashed his face into the foliage shedding, his only view her unflattering posterior as she turned back around to face toward Area 51.